RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Knowledge Base:** A group of articles that detail the symptoms of a problem and their associated solutions, as well as supporting information.

 **KVM Switch:** A device that switches a single keyboard/video/mouse set among multiple computer systems.

+# L

+**L1 Cache:** Cache memory that is smallest, fastest and closest to the processor core that it’s dedicated to.

+**L2 Cache:** Cache memory that is larger and slower than L1 cache, and not as close to the processor.
+It’s usually, but not always, dedicated to one processor core.

+**L3 Cache:** The largest and slowest cache memory bank, which is often shared among  multiple cores within a processor.

+**Land Grid Array (LGA):** A chip interface standard that places the pins on the circuit board instead of on the chip packaging.
+The pins do not insert into sockets.
+The chip has an array of lands, or flat conductive pads, that interface with the pins by surface contact only.

+**Lane:** In PCIe, a switched point to point signal path between any two PCIe components.
+The designation x16, for example, in PCIe represents a component’s ability to communicate over 16 lanes simultaneously.

+**Laser Printer:** A generic name for a printer that uses the electrophotographic (EP) imaging process.

+**Latency:** The amount of delay between sending a network data request and receiving a response.

+**Launcher:** The area on a mobile phone from which applications are opened.

+**LCD Cutoff:** Switch for changing the display state on a laptop, accessed by pressing the function key and another key, such as F8 or F4.

+**Lease:** In DHCP, it’s the amount of time that IP configuration information is given to the DHCP client.
+The lease contains all pertinent IP configuration information.

+**Legacy Software:** A computer application that is outdated by today’s standards.

+**Legacy System:** A computer system that is outdated by today’s standards, and uses old hardware, software, or network protocol.